evolution-gaming/recruitment/frontend/Pipes.md

 If anything in the task description is unclear, or you encounter any problems, please do not hesitate to ask.

+Please deploy your solution - there are easy ways to do this such as [Surge](https://surge.sh/) and [Netlify](https://www.netlify.com/) - and include the publicly accessible URL in your ReadMe.md.

 ## Implementation and grading notes

 You are not required to develop a full "auto-solver" and can choose to just implement a UI and solve levels